“Know your waiver rules,” by Jayson Stark, ESPN.com

 A player with 5 years of Major League service who refuses an outright assignment is entitled to the money due according to the terms of his contract.

-The Major League roster limit is 40 from September 1 until Opening Day, when the number of players must be reduced to 25.
-For scheduled doubleheaders and makeup games, roster sizes may be increased to 26 players as long as the doubleheader is not being played the day immediately after a cancellation.
+The active Major League roster limit is 28, including 14 pitchers, from September 1 until Opening Day, when the number of players must be reduced to 26, including 13 pitchers.
+For scheduled doubleheaders and makeup games, roster sizes may be increased to 27 players as long as the doubleheader is not being played the day immediately after a cancellation.

 Player To Be Named Later